PrivacyStreams/PrivacyStreams.github.io/index.md

 - Today's smartphone APIs only offer all-or-nothing access, which can lead to **privacy concerns from end-users**.

-As an example of both of these issues, an sleep monitor app might only need the microphone to check how loud it currently is.
+As an example of both of these issues, a sleep monitoring app might only need the microphone to check how loud it currently is.
-The developer would have to manually code for this feature, and end-users might be concerned that the app needs full access to the microphone.
+The developer would have to write a lot of code to record and process audio using [MediaRecorder](https://developer.android.com/guide/topics/media/mediarecorder.html), and end-users might be concerned that the app needs full access to the microphone.

+PrivacyStreams is designed to address these issues.
+Its main features include:

+- Providing a unified API and a functional programming approach for all kinds of personal data;
+- Making it easy for privacy analysis, thus users can see how their personal data is processed;
+- Offering many privacy-related functions (`hash`, `blur`, etc.) for developers to integrate privacy-friendly features in their apps.

-**With PrivacyStreams**, an app can access and process personal data with few lines of code.
+For example, with PrivacyStreams, a sleep monitor can access and process personal data with few lines of code.
 <pre>
 <code>// Record audio periodically and callback if loudness changes.
 uqi.getData(Audio.recordPeriodic(.., ..), Purpose.HEALTH(..))